 1. Place the belt (so the part number can be read) between the sheaves of the drive clutch.
 2. With the sheaves fully apart, roll the belt over the stationary sheave.
 3. With the drive belt properly positioned in the drive clutch and driven clutch, turn the belt tool counter-clockwise and roll the belt back and forth to allow the driven clutch sheaves to fully close.
-4. After the belt is installed properly, install the left-side access panel.
+4. Install the left-side access panel.
 5. Release the brake lever lock.